teaching-on-testbeds/hello-aerpaw/index.md

 Switch to the terminal in which you are connected to the experiment console (with a table showing the state of the two vehicles) - now, for vehicle 2, you should see a "vehicle" and "txGRC" entry in the "screens" column.

 In QGroundControl, select "Vehicle 2" in the dropdown at the top center of the screen.
 Click on "Ready to Fly" in the top left.
 Click "Arm".
-At the bottom of the screen, slide the indicator to the right to "arm" the ground vehicle.
+Look for a slider, and slide the indicator to the right to "arm" the ground vehicle.

 Then, click on any position inside the square geofence, and choose "Go to location".
-Use the slider on the bottom of the screen again to confirm.
+Use the slider again to confirm.
 You will see the UGV move to the specified position.

 #### Start aerial vehicle